How local antipredator response unbalances the rock-paper-scissors model: The influence of the radius of the antipredator response

 \section{The influence of the radius of the antipredator response}

 In the previous section, we found that the local antipredator response influences the predation efficiency of species $3$.
-Now, we aim to find how $R$ impacts the average predation capacity reduction.
+Now, we aim to find how the radius of the antipredator response, $R$, impacts the average predation capacity reduction.
 For this reason, we first calculated the frequency of organisms affected differently by the prey opposition for the complete sets of possible prey group sizes.
 The magenta, yellow, green, and purple dots in Fig.~\ref{fig3c} show the frequency of individuals with predation capacity $\varepsilon_3$, for $R=1$, $R=2$, $R=3$, and $R=4$, respectively.
-We obtained the outcomes running simulations in $300^2$ grid sites with a timespan of $3000$ generations.
+We obtained the outcomes running simulations in $300^2$ grid sites with a timespan of $3000$ generations; we assumed the parameters $\kappa=0.75$, $\alpha=1.0$, and $m=p=0.5$.
 The inset figure depicts $\langle\,\varepsilon_3\,\rangle$, the mean value of $\varepsilon_3$ during the entire simulation.

 According to Eq.~\ref{ht2}, there may be five levels of antipredator response in the case of $R=1$; they are classified according to the group size resisting predation, $g=0,1,2,3,4$.
 As $R$ increases, the maximum number of prey reacting predator investiture grows: $\mathcal{G}=12$, $\mathcal{G}=28$, and $\mathcal{G}=48$, for $R=2$, $R=3$, and $R=4$, respectively.
-Although the species $3$ being, on average, weaker than the others, in terms of predation capacity, the "weakness" is not homogeneously distributed among the organisms.
+Although species $3$ being, on average, weaker than the others, in terms of predation capacity, the "weakness" is not homogeneously distributed among the organisms.
 For example, even though that for $R=3$, $\langle\,\varepsilon_3\,\rangle = 0.323\,\langle\,\varepsilon_1\,\rangle =0.323\,\langle\,\varepsilon_2\,\rangle$, this is not a constraining for the majority of the organisms.
-Figure~\ref{fig3c} unveils that there is a low frequency of individuals whose predation capacity is severely dropped by the antipredator response.
+Figure~\ref{fig3c} shows that there is a low frequency of individuals whose predation capacity is severely decreased by the antipredator response.
 Moreover, Fig.~\ref{fig3c} reveals that the effects of the antipredator behaviour increase if the resistance is less localised.
 This agrees with a recent publication claiming that the antipredator response is more efficient to reduce the predation risk for a larger $R$ \cite{anti2}.